ericsonga/APCSAReview/_sources/Unit10-Recursion/rParsonsPractice.rst

    :practice: T
    :adaptive:

    The following method should return a string counting from 1 to the specified number -- so countTo(4) should return "1...2...3...4...".
 But the blocks have been mixed up and include two extra blocks that are not needed in a correct solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the Check button to check your solution.</p>
+Click the Check button to check your solution.
    -----
    public static String countTo(int x)
    {